 And that’s about where I am now, a few years later.
 I’ve changed my way of expressing it – now it’s pushups, steak and wine.
-But that’s my basic life strategy: wake up, do some writing, work out, eat protein, go to sleep.
+But that’s my basic life strategy: wake up, do some writing, work out, eat protein, do some more writing, drink some wine, eat some more protein, go to sleep.

 Repeat the next day.

 In late 2013, I was coming up on age 31.
 But by that time my brain had stopped growing and I wasn’t jumping from one thing to the next all the time.